Intwood

-Intwood is a village and former civil parish, now in the parish of Keswick and Intwood, in the English county of Norfolk.
+Intwood is a village and former civil parish, now in the parish of Keswick and Intwood, in the South Norfolk district, in the English county of Norfolk.

 Intwood is located 5.5 mi north-east of Wymondham and 3 mi south-west of Norwich.

 History

 Hethel's name is of Anglo-Saxon origin and derives from the Old English for Inta's wood.

 In the Domesday Book, Hethel is listed as a settlement of 18 households in the hundred of Humbleyard.
 In 1086, the village part of the estates of Eudo the Steward.

 Intwood Hall was previously a medieval manor which entertained Queen Elizabeth I during a royal progress.
 The present building was built in the mid-Nineteenth Century for the Unthank family.

 On 1 April 1935 the parish was abolished and merged with Keswick.

 Geography

 In 1931 the parish had a population of 54, this was the last time separate population statistics were collected for Intwood as in 1935 the parish was merged.